Falabdullateef/Phylogenetic-Tree-Builder/README.md

 The program supports UPGMA (size‑weighted) and WPGMA (unweighted) average linkage clustering and prints the resulting rooted tree as an ASCII outline.

 Branch lengths are now shown: each child line includes a square‑bracketed length `[len]` representing the distance from its parent (UPGMA height difference, WPGMA treated analogously).
+The horizontal connector length is also scaled proportionally to the branch length for better visual intuition.
 Internal node labels remain concatenations like `(A,B)`.

 ## Background & Mathematics